- Overview

 Accommodations at Pension Rapmund, Swakopmund (B,L,D)

-Fri., July 23: Swakopmund & Walvis Bay
+Thurs., Oct.
+15 Swakopmund & Walvis Bay

 We stop in at the Swakopmund salt works to look for Gray’s Lark.
-This pale-colored desert lark can be difficult to locate as it blends in perfectly to the expansive gravel plains which it frequents in the true Namib Desert.
-Another good find would be the pale form of Tractrac Chat as well as Familiar Chat, Red-capped Lark, and with luck, Rufous-eared Warbler and Karoo Eremomela.
-Some of the water birds encountered can be White-breasted, Bank, Cape, and Crowned Cormorants, Hottentot and Cape Teal, Red-billed and Maccoa Ducks, Cape Shoveler, Grey-headed Gull, and Little Grebe.
+This pale-colored desert lark can be difficult to locate as it blends in perfectly with the expansive gravel plains that it frequents in the true Namib Desert.
+Another good find would be the pale form of Tractrac Chat, as well as Familiar Chat, Red-capped Lark, and with luck, Rufous-eared Warbler and Karoo Eremomela.
+Some of the water birds encountered can be White-breasted, Bank, Cape, and Crowned Cormorants, Cape Teal, Blue-billed (Hottentot), Red-billed and Maccoa Ducks, Cape Shoveler, Grey-headed Gull, and Little Grebe.
+Greater and Lesser Flamingos should be here feeding, and Chestnut-banded Plover is possible.

 Accommodations at Pension Rapmund, Swakopmund (B,L,D)